 - Killik & Co.

 - Platform Securities

 - Paul Redstone Clew Consulting

-- Collyer Bristow
+- Collver Bristow

-- Computershare Investor Services
+- Computershare investor Services

 - Equiniti

-- ICSA: The Governance Institute
+- ICSA: The Governance Institute (name changed to The Chartered Governance Institute on 20 September 2019)

 - Link Asset Services

 - ProSearch Assets

 - ProShare

 Risk Management

 The Trustees are also responsible for identifying the major risks to which the Charity is exposed, reviewing these and ensuring that the Charity establishes and operates appropriate systems and procedures to manage those risks.
 Accordingly, the Trustees have considered the following: